min2ha/ukwa-site/content/target/58078/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Has Juncker's leaky bully-boy struck again?

 Martin Selmayr, a German who serves as Jean-Claude Juncker's right-hand man, is known for his dedication to the EU project and the fear he inspires.
 He is the architect of the EU's strategy to punish Britain for voting to leave.
 This makes it entirely possible he was behind the leak of Juncker's dinner with Mrs May, though he denies this